LinJiangEL/Translate/README.md

 # Translate
 This is an translate tool with python3.
 It will more powerful in the futural development.

+# Update:
+After my fixed, now it can run in all Windows NT Frame.

 # Installion
 First, you should clone it to your local PC.
 ```